Jamie Bestwick

-Jamie Bestwick (born 8 July 1971 in Nottingham, United Kingdom) is a British BMX rider.
+Jamie Bestwick (born 8 July 1971) is a British BMX rider.
 He won 13 gold medals in the BMX Vert event at the X Games, and one gold medal for Vert Best Trick.

 He started riding BMX with his friends at 10 years old.
 Jamie only competed in BMX events for fun.
 Riding his bike was just a way to hang out with his friends.
 After he finished school, his first priority was working as an engineer for Rolls-Royce in England and he thought that was going to be his career.
 However, he decided to quit his job and become a professional BMX rider.